JunaidRepo/Dating-Suggestions-API/README.md

 User Management: Allows users to register, update details, and delete their accounts.

-Interest Matching: Matches users based on shared interests.
+Interest Matching: Matches users based on there age and shared interests.

 Data Validation: Ensures valid user input, such as age and interest requirements.